Treatments

 And finally, we have semaglutide, the active ingredient in Wegovy and Ozempic.

 These are two brand names for the same medicine.
-Semaglutide is called Ozempic when it’s used for type 2 diabetes (though Ozempic is sometimes prescribed off-label for weight) and Wegovy when it’s used for weight loss.
+Semaglutide is called Ozempic when it’s used for type 2 diabetes (though Ozempic is sometimes prescribed off-label for weight management) and Wegovy when it’s used for weight loss.

 Semaglutide acts like just one hormone, GLP-1.
 But it still works very well!
-If you take it for over a year alongside healthy lifestyle changes, you could lose around 15% of your starting weight.
+If you take it for over a year alongside healthy lifestyle changes, you could lose around 17.5% of your starting weight.
+In a newer trial using a 7.2 mg dose, weight loss was up to 20.7% in people taking the higher dose for 72 weeks.

 Key differences between retatrutide, tirzepatide and semaglutide